netmeld/netmeld/playbook/README.md

 DESCRIPTION
 ===========

-The playbook provides a set of tools to aid an analyst in various aspects of network scanning type activities for a system assessment.
+This module provides a set of tools to aid an analyst in various aspects of network scanning type activities for a system assessment.
 The behavior of the majority of these tools is around configuration and orchestration rather than doing the actual work of scanning.